STAIRlab/opensees-gallery/content/en/examples/ShellCircle/index.md

 {{% /tab %}}
 {{< /tabs >}}

+The loading will be applied in 40 increments.

-In the Python version, we'll create a [`veux.Artist`](https://veux.io/library/artist/index.html) before starting the analysis in order to save snapshots of the deformed shape throughout the deformation.
+In the Python version, we'll create a [`veux.Artist`](https://veux.io/library/artist/index.html) before starting the analysis in order to draw snapshots of the deformed shape throughout the deformation.
 ```python
 # Render the reference configuration
 artist = veux.create_artist(model, vertical=3)